If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 “I don’t think the young person out of college needs a CPA,” she said.
 “They may start out feeling they can try to do it on their own, but as things get more complicated, they might need a tax professional.”

 Times are changing.
-One out of three people in the American workforce do freelance work.
+One out of three people in the American workforce does freelance work.
 If you have inconsistent income over the course of the year and freelancing is more of a side job, self-employed tax software works pretty well.

 If you’ve got steady income and want to make a career out of freelancing, you should hire a tax professional who can help you plan and decide which filing status works best for you.